plone/plone.contentrules/plone/contentrules/README.txt

   >>> from plone.contentrules.rule.interfaces import IRuleCondition, IRuleAction

-  >>> from zope.interfaces import Interface, implements
+  >>> from zope.interface import Interface, implements
   >>> from zope.component import adapts

 1. Make a schema for the rule condition/action (a new interface)